 - Cool Facts

-- The oldest recorded Eurasian Wigeon was a male, and at least 10 years, 7 months old when he was shot in California in 2016, the same state where he had been banded in 2007.
+- The oldest recorded Eurasian Wigeon in North America was a male, and at least 10 years, 7 months old when he was shot in California in 2016, the same state where he was banded in 2007.
 In Europe, the oldest banded Eurasian Wigeon reached the age of 33 years, 7 months.